zpainter/iassist/content/conferences/program-planning-manual.md

 ## Finances Related to Plenary Speakers, Workshop Presenters, Honored Members, etc.

 IASSIST is not in a position to provide financial assistance for participation in the conference.
 All speakers and Chairs are expected to register for the conference and pay conference fees. **Plenary speakers** are not expected to pay conference fees and are invited to attend activities *during the day of the plenary* at no charge.
 This information should be conveyed to individuals at the time of initial contact to avoid any misunderstandings.
+To save plenary speakers travel costs, they are usually recruited from the region.

 The local arrangements committee (LAC) may use the sponsorship funds they have negotiated to partly cover costs like accommodation or travel for plenary speakers or local organizers.
 Please keep in mind that it will fall on the LAC to a) provide the necessary steps and processes for reimbursements and/or compensation, and b) process the necessary tax paperwork for recipients.